nomemory/andreinc-site/_drafts/2023-02-01-demystifying-bitwise-ops.md

 2. We flip the bits of `36`: `11011011`;
 3. We add `1` to the result from the previous step: `11011100`.

-For signed integers, there's one bit less to represent the actual numerical value because of the sign bit is reserved.
+There's one bit less to represent the actual numerical value for signed integers because the sign bit is reserved.
 The maximum positive value a `int8_t` can hold is: $$2^7-1=127$$ and has the following representation:

 ![png]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/maxint8_t.png)

 The minimum value a signed integer of type `int8_t` can hold is $$-2^7=128$$.
-At this point, you may wonder why is that for negative we have `-128` vs. `127` for positives.
+At this point, you may wonder why is that for negative we have `-128` vs `127` for positives.
 This happens because `0` is considered to be positive by convention. `-128` has the following representation:

 ![png]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/minint8_t.png)